Dr Elizabeth Savage

 Summary of research interests and expertise:

 Dr Elizabeth Savage FSA FRHistS FHEA is Senior Lecturer in Book History and Communications, School of Advanced Study, and Head of Academic Research Engagement, Senate House Library, at University of London.
 In 2023/24, she is Virtual Fellow at Linda Hall Library, Kansas City.
-In 2020–22, she was Honorary Fellow, Centre for the Study of the Book, Bodleian Libraries, Oxford University.
+In 2020–25, she is Honorary Fellow, Centre for the Study of the Book, Bodleian Libraries, Oxford University.
 She explores how information was printed in Europe 1400–1600, especially in colour, notably by exploring library and museum collections, recreating techniques at historically appropraite printing presses, and collaborating with heritage scientists.

-Her research into pre-industrial European printing techniques across text and image, especially for colour, has won awards including the Schulman and Bullard Article Prize, the Wolfgang Ratjen-Preis for ‘distinguished research in graphic arts', and honours from the Bibliographical Society of America and the American Printing History Association.
+Her research into pre-industrial European and British printing techniques across text and image, especially for colour, has won awards including the Schulman and Bullard Article Prize, the Wolfgang Ratjen-Preis for ‘distinguished research in graphic arts', and honours from the Bibliographical Society of America and the American Printing History Association.
 Her current projects include a British Academy/Leverhulme-funded exploration of the earliest colour-printed wallpapers printed in Europe, from the 1550s, and a Bibligraphical Society Major Grant to carbon-date late medieval and early modern woodblocks for printing.

 Her object- and printing-based teaching for London Rare Books School (LRBS) and the Institute of English Studies MA/MRes includes modules on: